 He’s also started to pick up a lot of bugs that his immune system is not used to.
 It’s inevitable.
-I remember what that was like back in 2003 when I was teaching English to hundreds of kids each day and I picked up at least one bug every month.
-For the Monsta, it started with a nasty bout of croup, but thankfully we live only 50 metres from two paediatric clinics where they are equipped to help get his breathing rapidly under control.
+I remember what that was like back in the early 2000s when I was teaching English to hundreds of kids each day and I picked up at least one bug every month.
+For the Monsta, it started with a nasty bout of croup, but thankfully we live only 50 metres from 2 paediatric clinics where they are equipped to help get his breathing rapidly under control.
 Ah the joy of village living.
 Everything we need is within 100 metres of our cozy flat.
 Seriously!
 And if you want to see a specialist, you don’t need a referral and you don’t need to make an appointment.
 Just walk in off the street.
 It’s so different to Australia’s convoluted and poorly staffed system.

 My stop/start online adventures

 I have enough online content work from paying clients to keep me busy until the end of June and possibly beyond, which is great, but it doesn’t leave much time to create things – even something as simple as this newsletter has taken weeks to put together.
 But I’m making the time in the evenings after the littlest member of our household is fast sleep to work on my digital adventures – sorry Suits, we’re on a break.
 I miss you Harvey!

 I am working on a federal government project, the same one since February, which has been stretching me in some unexpected ways as I work my way through a labyrinth of 1000 pages and almost as many stakeholders to try and make it a much better user experience.